Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 What you get: Creative expression, fine motor development, aesthetic appreciation, potential talent discovery.

-Verdict: Worthwhile if your child shows genuine interest.
-Art and music develop creativity, fine motor skills, and self-expression — qualities that are difficult to test but valuable for life.
-Do not treat arts enrichment as a resume builder.
-Treat it as an opportunity for your child to explore and enjoy creativity.
+Verdict: Worthwhile when your child is genuinely drawn to it.
+Art and music develop creativity, fine motor skills, and self-expression — none of which show up on a readiness checklist, but all of which matter for life.
+Don't treat arts enrichment as a portfolio item.
+Treat it as a space for your child to enjoy creating.

 Sports and Physical Activities